Supporting Student Success

 Economics Tutoring Center

-The Economics Department offers free tutoring services in ECON 1100 Basic Macroeconomics, ECON 1200 Basic Microeconomics, ECON 2140 Statistics I, and ECON 2142 Statistical Decision Making.
+The Economics Department offers free tutoring services in ECON 1100 Principles of Macroeconomics, ECON 1200 Principles of Microeconomics, ECON 2140 Statistics I, and ECON 2142 Statistics II.
 Tutoring is primarily virtual, with some in-person hours to be announced.
 Visit the FCLC tutoring website for more information.

 Computer Science Tutoring